 A public hearing notice was posted in the San Mateo Daily Journal, the local newspaper with the highest circulation in San Mateo County, 30 days prior to the hearing.
-The notice was also e-mailed to all contracted Older Americans Act (OAA) providers in the service area for PSA 8, including providers that serve those in long-term care, those that are homebound and older adults that have disabilities.
-Providers distributed copies to home-delivered meal participants, posted in their newsletters, and posted the notice on bulletin boards for their program participants.
-To reach non-contracted providers and the community at large, the notice was e-mailed to the New Beginning Coalition membership (a group of contracted and non-contracted providers and community members), the Commissioners on the Commission on Aging and Commission on Disabilities, and to the Help @ Hand Advisory Committee advisory group under Behavioral Health and Recovery Services' Mental Health Services Act.
+The notice was also e-mailed to all contracted Older Americans Act (OAA) providers in the service area for PSA 8, including providers that serve those in long-term care, those that are homebound and adults that have disabilities.
+Providers are encouraged to distribute copies to home-delivered meal participants, post-in their newsletters, and post the notice on bulletin boards for their program participants.
+To reach non-contracted providers and the community at large, the notice was e-mailed to the New Beginning Coalition membership (a group of 215 contracted and non-contracted providers and community members).
 The public hearing notice was also posted on the County Health website for 30 days prior to the meeting.
-Lastly, the public hearing was announced by the Planner at community meetings throughout the months of January, February, and March.
+Lastly, the public hearing was announced by the Planner at community meetings throughout the months of February and March.